c3d/xl/doc/HANDBOOK_3-types.md

 In XL, you shouldn't talk about _the_ type of a value, but rather about _a_ type.
-However, in the presence of a type annotation, it is customary to talk about _the type_ to denote the type as indicated by the annotation.
+However, in the presence of a type annotation, it is customary to talk about _the type_ to denote the type indicated by the annotation.
 For example, in the presence of an annotation like `X:integer`, we will frequently refer to the type of `X` as being `integer`, although the value of `X`, for example `2`, may belong to